AmatherCY/PPHVecSingular/README.md

 You can also run the `noise_compare.ipynb` to test the robustness using different noise level vector fields in `PPHVecSingular\noise` (Results of Fig.9 in the paper).

 # Analyzing time-varying vector fields
 After running `Typoon_trace.py` of two typhoon datasets, you can run the `VF_compare.py` to compute the bottleneck distance between persistence diagrams at neighboring moments (Results of Fig.8 in the paper), which can compare the changes of singular patterns of the wind fields.
+Similarly, you can set the variable `rig` as `2023kn` or `2023sl` for testing the two typhoons.
 ```bash
 python VF_compare.py
 ```